 It’s not uncommon to find Witch hazel in someone’s medicine cabinet.
-This astringent comes from the leaves and bark of the North American Witch-hazel bush and is most often used for soothing or cooling irritated and inflamed skin.
-Witch hazel makes its ways into a lot of commercial products like hygiene wipes, hemorrhoid cleansing pads, facial cleansers and makeup removers.
+This astringent comes from the leaves and bark of the North American Witch hazel bush and is most often used for soothing or cooling irritated and inflamed skin.
+Witch hazel makes its way into a lot of commercial products like hygiene wipes, hemorrhoid cleansing pads, facial cleansers and makeup removers.
+Check out these 9 surprising uses for witch hazel.

 Fortunately, it is cheap and easy to buy and has some practical household uses that you may not know about: